krzkro4122/dotfiles/README.md

 - tmux
 - neoVim
 - zsh
+- p10k
-- some key bindings for all of those
+- my personal configs for all of the above